sudhiryadav/qurieus/queriuz-frontend/README.md

-# Queriuz Frontend
+# Qurieus Frontend

-This is the frontend application for Queriuz, built with Next.js and Tailwind CSS.
+This is the frontend application for Qurieus, built with Next.js and Tailwind CSS.
 It provides a modern, responsive interface for document management and AI-powered chat functionality.

 ## Prerequisites